phonomenal/Azure_Terraform_Actions/README.md

 For steps to create and storing secrets, please check [here](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets)

+These secrets are assigned in the workflow .yml files for the AzureRM Provider Argument References found [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#argument-reference)

 ### Triggering the workflow
 The workflow file is located in `./github/workflows/main.yaml`

 You can setup workflow triggers on dozens of different GitHub event, manual, and webhook events!
 See: [Events that trigger workflows](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows)

+#### Issue Ops
+1. Navigate to the **Issues** Tab
+2.

 To trigger the manual workflow,
 1. Navigate to the **Actions** tab